-Most procedures for building Linux file systems in a DCSS involved manually copying files from a standard Linux file system to the DCSS (this was particularly apparent in some DCSS methods that worked around the size restrictions described earlier).
+Linux has had DCSS support for a long time, but little adoption of DCSS has taken place.
+Most procedures for building Linux file systems in a DCSS involved manually copying files from a standard Linux file system to the DCSS.
 This was seen prone to error, requiring careful attention to package changes and providing little opportunity to be automated.
 This paper shows a way to automate the process with the rw2ro.sh script.